Guffey, Colorado: Geography

 Guffey is located about one mile north of State Highway 9 on County Road 102, southeast of South Park.
 Freshwater Creek flows past the east side of the community.

 The Guffey CDP has an area of 22.519 km2, including 0.053 km2 of water.

+Climate

 Geology

 Rocks from two distinct times in Earth's history, the Precambrian and the Paleogene, are exposed in the area.
 The Precambrian rocks, comprising both igneous intrusive and metamorphic rocks over one billion years old, host mineral deposits of minor economic significance.
 The relatively much younger Paleogene rocks were erupted by the Guffey volcanic center of the Thirtynine Mile volcanic area about 34 million years ago and are associated with the fossil deposits at Florissant Fossil Beds National Monument.

 Meteorite

 In 1907, a 309 kilogram (681.2-lb.) meteorite was found near Guffey by two cowboys, although the exact location was not recorded.
 To date, this is the largest meteorite ever recovered in the state of Colorado.
 It is classified as an ungrouped iron meteorite, sometimes considered an ataxite due to its high nickel content and lack of Widmanstätten patterns.
 Most of the meteorite resides in New York City at the American Museum of Natural History, although the Denver Museum of Nature and Science has acquired a slice.
 No samples are available for public viewing in Guffey itself.